-7. What is the most “praiseworthy” attribute the Proverbs 31 exudes?
+7. What is the most “praiseworthy” attribute Proverbs 31 exudes?

 Her fear of the Lord.
-In Proverbs 9:10 it says, “The fear of the Lord if the beginning of wisdom and knowledge of the Holy One is understanding.”
+Proverbs 9:10 says, “The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding.”
 Does this mean actually being fearful of God?
 Yes, we should live with a healthy dose of fear of God.
 1 Peter 1:17 reminds us that He is impartial and will judge all of our actions.

 But it also means giving Him the top spot in our lives.
 We should be fearful of trying to live a life apart from Him.
 But the good news is, when we do fear God it’s the start of wisdom and understanding so we too can fulfill the purpose God gave us for our lives, just like the Proverbs 31 woman tries to teach us.